Friday, December 9, 2016

 Excerpt from “Indelible” (memoir in progress):

 In 1999, my mom and my nephew Jason went with us.
-Jim was a Michael Martin Murphy fan and owned every audio tape Murphy had released.
+Jim was a Michael Martin Murphey fan and owned every audio tape Murphy had released.
 As we drove down I-70 through the wheat fields and sunflowers of Kansas, Jim insisted on listening to these tapes.

 “Me too,” I said.